analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 \end{align}
 $$

-which can be rephrased as
+which can be rephrased, again, when the number of steps $$T$$ is infinite, as

 $$
 \begin{align}